Wikinaut/MyStreamRecorder/README.md

 ```
 "atq" to list the queued "at" commands
 "atrm" to remove queued "at" command
-"fuser -k <fn>" to kill record and playback jobs which own streamfile <fn>
 "postfix" (started) if you want to use the --mailto option for e-mail notifications after recording
 ```